Berlusconi, Calenda, Conte, Meloni and Salvini: we give the votes to the Italian politicians who are on TikTok-breakinglatest.news-Breaking Latest News

 A little bit missing graphic consistency in the titles and covers (some videos have them, others don’t, the texts overlap the hashtags) and a link is missing to exit TikTok, but the profile has the potential to work: collect over 33 thousand likes in 4 days it is not cheap.
 Especially for someone who “when I dance I look a bit like a drunk bear”.

-The former Knight was supposed to land on TikTok earlier this week, to be precise on Monday, August 29: he himself had announced it during a telephone connection with La Piazza, the Italian Affairs event in Ceglie Messapica, in the province of Brindisi.
+The former Knight arrived on TikTok on the morning of Thursday 1 September, he should have landed on TikTok earlier this week, to be precise on Monday 29 August: he himself had announced it during a telephone connection with La Piazza, the Italian Affairs event in Ceglie Messapica, in the province of Brindisi.
 He had spoken of “contents dedicated to this particular means of communication”.

 At the moment, however, there is no trace of Berlusconi on the ByteDance social network: there are only many fake and a particularly active profile of supporters (Amici di Silvio) which has just over 60 thousand followers.
 From Italian Tech we asked Forza Italia for clarification, but we were unable to obtain confirmation on a possible new debut date.
 For now, therefore, the judgment is suspended.